fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/benso-io/posta">-Posta.
 Cross-document Messaging security research tool</a>

 <a href="https://being-uncommon.medium.com/rustscan-the-modern-port-scanner-d6d3084e9c82">-RUSTSCAN — THE MODERN PORT SCANNER</a>

+<a href="https://mikekitckchan.medium.com/holy-ffuf-a-beginner-guide-to-fuzz-with-ffuf-4bc6a66b5391">-Holy FFUF! — A Beginner Guide to Fuzz with FFUF</a>

 <a href="https://github.com/swisskyrepo/GraphQLmap">-GraphQLmap is a scripting engine to interact with a graphql endpoint for pentesting purposes</a>